 The V/H/S series seems to have found a second lease of life, with the last four installments of the anthology series (out of seven) coming in at a yearly release schedule.
 This latest one comes with a science fiction theme.
 As usual, it's fun, but uneven.
 I personally found it a bit weak, but worthwhile; There's some good stuff there.

 The framing device is directed by Jay Cheel (he of the excellent Shudder documentaries Cursed Movies), and it's a mockumentary about a couple of VHS tapes with supposed proof of extraterrestrial life.
 The fragments, interspersed among other shorts, give a (necessarily) very abridged overview of UFO mania over the ages while telling the tale of a family that was convinced that they were visited by some sort of presence over the years.
-They do a token effort of foreshadowing the short they precede, but the tie-ins are extremely loose, I suspect because of the nature of the project.
+They do a token effort of foreshadowing the short they precede, but the tie-ins are extremely loose.
 The fake documentary itself is engaging enough, and features a few guest youtubers (the wizards at Corridor Digital put in an appearance), but it builds up to a conclusion that's mildly funny and wholly underwhelming.

 Virat Pal is next with a Bollywood-set story that includes the series' first musical number.
 Its first half is great, chronicling the attempts of two paparazzi (Rohan Joshi and Sayandeep Sengupta) to grab some 'candids' of 'Superstar Tara' (Namrata Sheth), an up-and-coming starlet.
-Unfortunately, thanks to a pretty underdeveloped plot development, it devolves into some mayhem that's rife with the worst tendencies of found footage movies: someone running around with a camera through extremely dark places.
+Unfortunately, thanks to a pretty underdeveloped plot development, it devolves into some mayhem that's rife with everyone's least favourite gimmick in found footage movies: someone running around with a camera through extremely dark places.

-Then comes "Live and Let Dive", to me the clear highlight of this V/H/S installment, courtesy of F/X specialist Justin Martinez (he was involved in the very first V/H/S and in semi-spinoff Southbound).
+Then comes "Live and Let Dive", to me the highlight of the movie, courtesy of F/X specialist Justin Martinez (he was involved in the very first V/H/S and in semi-spinoff Southbound*).
 It's about a bunch of dudes (of both sexes) who, while on a skydiving expedition get caught in the middle of an alien invasion.
-The character introduction is weak (I have very little tolerance for forced bluster), but once things get rolling it's a fucking blast: the action moves seamlessly from a disintegrating plane to a forced skydive to the orange grove below, while all the time some truly disturbing aliens (of the feral, murderous kind) hunt them down.
+The character introduction is weak (I have very little tolerance for forced bluster), but once things get rolling it's a fucking blast: the action tracks our protagonists seamlessly from a disintegrating plane to a forced skydive to the orange grove below, while all the time some truly disturbing aliens (of the feral, murderous kind) hunt everyone down.
 Add some inventive gore and you've got a top-shelf entry into the series canon.

 The great Kate Siegel helms the last segment, Stowaway, making her directing debut off a script written by her spouse Mike Flannagan.
-It follows Halley (Alanah Pearce), an independent documentarist, as she investigates mysterious lights in the sky sighted at the Mojave desert.
+It follows Halley (Alanah Pearce), a would-be independent documentarist, as she investigates mysterious lights in the sky sighted at the Mojave desert.

 She does find what she's looking for, but in her pursuit of a story ends up in a horrible situation, made all the more horrifying by an absolute absence of malice.

 Conceptually, this is excellent.
 It's the only story here that attempts to engage with a proper science-fiction mindset, and the concepts it plays with are sound (even if they fall in the softest possible range of the sci-fi spectrum).
-Pearce is also great as Halley, and along with a solid script, she's the only person in this movie who could qualify as a decent, rounded character.
+Pearce is also great as Halley, and thanks to a solid script, she's the only person in this movie who could qualify as a decent, rounded character.

-Unfortunately the filmmaking - by choice or circumstances - is too murky, making the latter half of the story unintuitively uninteresting to look at.
+Unfortunately the filmmaking - by choice or circumstances - is too murky, making the latter half of the story uninteresting to look at when it should be awe-inspiring.
 It also suffers from a bloated runtime, which is a trait several stories in this V/H/S installment share.
-Siegel's talked about considering doing a musical, and then something about muppets (with Bryan Henson's involvement, no less).
-Overall I like Stowaway, but it's hard to wonder how those would have turned out.
+Siegel's talked about considering doing a musical, and then something with muppets (with Bryan Henson's involvement, no less).
+Overall I like Stowaway, but it's hard to wonder how those other ones would have turned out.
 As good as that last shot is, the movie really needed a bit more craziness.

 No comments: